-As a result of its review conducted on the 10-Year Maritime Industry Development Plan (MIDP) 2019-2028 that was launched in 2019, MARINA saw the need to come up with an Enabling Program that will fuel the effective implementation of the Updated MIDP 2028.
+As a result of the review of the 10-Year Maritime Industry Development Plan (MIDP) 2019-2028 that was launched in 2019, MARINA saw the need to come up with an Enabling Program that will fuel its effective implementation.
 Pursuant to the whereas clause of PD 474, series of 1974, "it is urgently necessary to provide a strong organizational framework to effect the accelerated and integrated development and effective regulation of shipping enterprises".

-This MIDP Program relating to the adoption of an efficient and effective maritime administration governance system seeks to provide the needed basic and necessary support to enable the MARINA discharge its responsibility of implementing well the Updated MIDP.
+This MIDP Program relating to the adoption of an efficient and effective maritime administration governance system seeks to provide the necessary support to enable the MARINA to discharge its responsibility of implementing the updated MIDP 2028.